wp-statistics/wp-statistics/readme.txt

 To register, go to the Permalink page and update the permalink with press Save Changes.

 == Changelog ==
+= 12.6.3 =
+* Fixed date picker issue in Top Visitors page.
+* Improved: Minor issues.

 = 12.6.2 =
-- Fixed issue to get IP in some servers that stored 127.0.0.1
+* Fixed issue to get IP in some servers that stored 127.0.0.1

 = 12.6.1 =
-- Added Whip Package for getting visitor's IP address.
+* Added Whip Package for getting visitor's IP address.
-- Fixed get the country code when the Hash or Anonymize IP Addresses is enabled.
+* Fixed get the country code when the Hash or Anonymize IP Addresses is enabled.
-- Added database upgrade class for update page type.
+* Added database upgrade class for update page type.
-- Fixed duplicate page list in report pages.
+* Fixed duplicate page list in report pages.
-- Fixed bug to get home page title.
+* Fixed bug to get home page title.
-- Improvement Sanitize subject for sending email reporting.
+* Improvement Sanitize subject for sending email reporting.
-- Improvement jQuery Datepicker UI.
+* Improvement jQuery Datepicker UI.
-- Improvement visitor's hit when there was a broken file in that request.
+* Improvement visitor's hit when there was a broken file in that request.

 = 12.6 =
 # Added
-- Post/Page Select in statistics page reporting according to post Type.
+* Post/Page Select in statistics page reporting according to post Type.
-- Online Users widget, A cool widget to show current online users!
+* Online Users widget, A cool widget to show current online users!
-- A new table `visitor_relationship` for saving visitors logs.
+* A new table `visitor_relationship` for saving visitors logs.
-- `user_id`, `page_id`, `type` columns to `statistics_useronline` table.
+* `user_id`, `page_id`, `type` columns to `statistics_useronline` table.
-- Visitor count column in Top Country widget.
+* Visitor count column in Top Country widget.

 # Improvement
-- Improvement MySQL time query in all functions.
+* Improvement MySQL time query in all functions.
-- Improvement online users page UI.
+* Improvement online users page UI.
-- Improvement Top referrals UI.
+* Improvement Top referrals UI.
-- Improvement CSV exporter.
+* Improvement CSV exporter.
-- Improvement pagination in admin pages that used the WordPress `paginate_links`.
+* Improvement pagination in admin pages that used the WordPress `paginate_links`.
-- Improvement time filter in admin pages stats.
+* Improvement time filter in admin pages stats.
-- Improvement  `admin_url` link in all admin pages.
+* Improvement  `admin_url` link in all admin pages.
-- Improvement text wrap in all meta boxes.
+* Improvement text wrap in all meta boxes.
-- Fixed reset number online users list in period time.
+* Fixed reset number online users list in period time.
-- Schedule list in statistical reporting.
+* Schedule list in statistical reporting.
-- Refer Param in Top Referring Sites page.
+* Refer Param in Top Referring Sites page.
-- Fix method to get IP addresses.
+* Fix method to get IP addresses.
-- Fix Page CSS.
+* Fix Page CSS.
-- Fix the error of No page title found in the meta box.
+* Fix the error of No page title found in the meta box.
-- Fix show number refer link from custom URL.
+* Fix show number refer link from custom URL.
-- Fix update option for Piwik blacklist.
+* Fix update option for Piwik blacklist.

 # Deprecated
-- Remove `WP_Statistics_Pagination` class.
+* Remove `WP_Statistics_Pagination` class.
-- Deprecate Top Search Words (30 Days) widget.
+* Deprecate Top Search Words (30 Days) widget.

 = 12.5.7 =
 * Added: The Edge To Browser List.